 3) Homemade Deodorants

 I remember very well a few years ago that I was fed up with excessive sweating and I decided to learn techniques to stop it for good.
-I came across different natural remedies for hyperhidrosis, including recipes of natural homemade deodorants that were supposed to do the trick.
+I came across different natural solutions for hyperhidrosis, including recipes of natural homemade deodorants that were supposed to do the trick.

 It is very easy, mix a little of baking soda with lemon juice well and apply on your armpits before bedtime.
 Let it stay on for at least 30 minutes and wash off.

 This natural remedy is time-consuming and not for everybody.
 However, you get a result.
 You cannot stop hyperhidrosis with natural remedies completely.
-I tried this for some time and I got a result except if nervousness triggered my sweating.
+I tried this for some time and I got a result except if nervousness triggered by sweating.
 Whenever I was working in my office or did not have a meeting or something where I would be exposed too much, I did sweat a little less than I would sweat normally.
 However, I was not happy with this recipe because of time consumption and compared to the little effect it had, it was not worth investing that much time.

 There are other recipes that claim to work.
 Instead of mixing baking soda with lemon juice, you can powder baking soda into your armpits and leave it one for the day.
 Baking soda is known to soak up wetness; therefore, it can soak up the sweat.
 Nevertheless, be careful because it can cause skin irritation.
 This seemed to work with me, but after 2 days my armpits were so irritated, that I had to apply a balm to be able to hold my arms down.
 I know that my skin is more sensitive in that area than other people’s skin, so giving it a try is worth it.